 Lovely banana crumb muffins, with a tender crumb that is never wet or oily and with just the right amount of banana flavour.
 These muffins are topped with a sweet crumb, that bakes up wonderfully crispy.

-banana crumb muffins on cooling rack split with butter
+Banana crumb muffins on cooling rack split with butter.

-And finally, no need for the stand mixer for this banana muffin recipe, as they are made with just two bowls and a spoon.
+These banana muffins have the perfect amount of banana flavour and there is no need for the stand mixer as they are made with just two bowls and a spoon.

-Ingredients and Substitutions
+Ingredients and substitutions

 Bananas – start with just slightly over-ripe bananas.
 Yellow bananas with black spots are perfect, for best flavour.
 You’ll need about 3 bananas for this recipe.

-photo collage of steps to make banana muffins 1
+How to make banana crumb muffins

 Tip!
 Fill any empty muffin cups 1/2 full with water.
 This will help the muffins bake evenly.